Technorely/tendermint/docs/tendermint-core/block-structure.md

 # Block Structure

-The tendermint consensus engine records all agreements by a supermajority of nodes into a blockchain, which is replicated among all nodes.
+The Tenderely consensus engine records all agreements by a supermajority of nodes into a blockchain, which is replicated among all nodes.
 This blockchain is accessible via various rpc endpoints, mainly `/block?height=` to get the full block, as well as